 Leslie Cheung leads an all-star cast in Wong Kar-wai’s sophomore film…

-For many this is the first ‘proper’ Wong Kai-wai movie, following his debut As Tears Go By, though he’d long established himself as a screenwriter in Hong Kong.
-Dropping any thought of concessions to commerciality this film has all the trademark style and themes that made Kar-wai one of Hong Kong’s most critically celebrated filmmakers.
+For many, this is the first ‘proper’ Wong Kai-wai movie, following his debut As Tears Go By, though he’d long established himself as a screenwriter in Hong Kong.
+Dropping any thought of concessions to commerciality this film has all the trademark style and themes that made Wong one of Hong Kong’s most critically celebrated filmmakers.

 Leslie Cheung (Farewell My Concubine, The Bride with White Hair, Rouge) stars as the deeply dysfunctional Yuddy.
 Unable to make any real commitment to his girlfriends since his mother abandoned him to the keep of his ‘Auntie’, an ex-prostitute who keeps him loyal with promises of revealing the truth about his real mother.